 The attack’s impact was so devastating to the extent that everyone who had a Yahoo account in mid-2013 was affected.
-According to Yahoo, only one billion customers were affected.
+According to Yahoo, only 1 billion customers were affected.
 However, the final tally escalated to 3 billion.

 Just recently, Alibaba also fell victim to a Cloud Security Breach.
 The breach affected over 700 million Linkedin subscribers.
 The data stolen was available for public view.
 In June 2021, the data from the cyber breach was available for viewing on the dark web forum.

 Capital One is one of the most prominent companies in the US.
 At the time of the attack, the company was using Amazon Web Services.
 A misconfigured Web Application Firewall is blamed for the breach.
 Attackers took advantage of the misconfiguration to generate a fraudulent access token.
 The access token was then used to fetch data from AWS.